Planning a Bali trip and not sure where to start? I’ve got you covered.

 2. Do a full Canggu café crawl (yes, it’s a sport here)

 Canggu practically invented the “one more coffee” lifestyle.
 Start with a cold brew, move on to fluffy pancakes, then somehow end up ordering a second breakfast at another café 20 minutes later.
-You can get everything here, from the usual nasi campur, colourful smoothie bowls, to desserts so good they’re absolutely worth the long queues (which you will find a lot in Canggu).
-And amongst all of Canggu’s best cafés, these are my go-tos:
+You can get everything here, from the usual nasi campur, colourful smoothie bowls, to desserts so good they’re absolutely worth the long queues (which are pretty standard in Canggu).
+And among Canggu’s best cafés, these are my go-tos:

 - The Avocado Factory – Bali’s first avocado café serving avo-packed brunch plates, bowls and desserts.